-*Editorial Note: This content is not provided or commissioned by the credit card issuer.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
+*Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
+It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

 Chase Sapphire Reserve® Pros and Cons

-- British Airways Executive Club (Avios)
+- British Airways Executive Club

-- Air France–KLM Flying Blue
+- Flying Blue AIR FRANCE KLM

 - Singapore Airlines KrisFlyer

-- United Airlines MileagePlus®
+- United MileagePlus®